 Clip corners, making sure to avoid your stitch line.

 Turn inside out and use a pen or turning tool to poke out the corners.
 Pin opened edge closed.

-Topstitch 1/8″ from edge around perimeter, and press.
+Topstitch 1/8″ from the edge around the perimeter, and press.

-Fold rectangle in half and pin one edge perpendicular to the folded edge you just made.
-Stitch along pinned edge, 1/8″ from edge.
+Fold the rectangle in half and pin one edge perpendicular to the folded edge you just made.
+Stitch along the pinned edge, 1/8″ from the edge.

-Open fabric into a triangle, with seam you just stitched facing the back.
+Open the fabric into a triangle, with the seam you stitched facing the back.
 Press.

-Slip bookmark over the corner of pages you would like to mark.
-These bookmarks can be used to mark two pages at once, depending on how many pages you slip inside.
+Slip the bookmark over the corner of the pages you want to mark.
+Depending on how many pages you slip inside, these bookmarks can mark two pages at once.

 Fabric corner bookmarks are a great 10-minute craft for when you don’t have a lot of time and would be an easy sewing project for beginners. if you’re looking for more fabric bookmark ideas here is an excellent place to start.